How to start a bookkeeping business

 - Chasing late payers

 - Scanning documentation

-- Preparing books for end of year accounts
+- Preparing books for end-of-year accounts

 When considering which services you’ll provide, it’s crucial to establish where your responsibilities as a bookkeeper will end and where those of an accountant will begin.
 The extent of your duties, the services you offer and the clients you can manage are likely to reflect your experience or the bookkeeping qualifications you’ve achieved.
 Be sure to factor in which services you can offer to different clients when planning your business and which are better suited to being handled by their accountant.
-You can read more about the difference between accounting and bookkeeping in this guide.
+You can read more about the difference between accounting and bookkeeping in our guide.